nomemory/tutorial-java8-streams-lambdas/README.md

 [#half-life-3-confirmed](https://kotaku.com/tag/half-life-3)

-# Introduction
+## Introduction

-Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all our problems let's start by ... doing some code-work.
+Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all our problems let's start by ... doing some code-work - you know the "Before And After".

 We will write a simple method that takes a `List<Employee>` as input and then groups every employee by his/her department, resulting in a `Map<String, List<Employee>>`.